pikelucius/DevConector-MERN-Project/README.md

 # DevConector-MERN-Project

 This project is a fullstack-project.
+For learning purpose / training.

 ## Backend - API